Skip to content

 An intrinsic feature of a distributed system with a consensus-based protocol (the case of Two Phase Commit) is that the system assumes that a node never leaves the pool definitively, i.e. any action that can be taken autonomously and internally always assumes that the nodes return to an operational state.
 This is an assumption that allows the system to be modeled within certain limits, but it cannot be applied to the real case.
 Therefore, in certain failure situations, the HSM replication system must offer mechanisms to resolve the failure and not only maintain the consistency of the pool database, but also provide functions that allow the operator to re-establish the operational level of the pool.
 One of these failure situations is the abrupt departure of a node, for whatever reason.
 As all the nodes in the pool maintain a list of nodes with which they will replicate their transactions, the departure of a node without properly updating the lists of the remaining nodes creates a blocking situation in the pool, as any new transaction will return an error due to not receiving a response from the outgoing node.

-To resolve the situation and release the remaining nodes from the outgoing node, which is no longer operational and accessible, the operator must intervene and notify the pool that the node is down and must be deleted from the list of all nodes.
+In order to resolve the situation and release the remaining nodes from the outgoing node, which is no longer operational and accessible, the operator must intervene and notify the pool that the node is down and must be deleted from the list of all nodes.
 The Termination Protocol (TP) allows this notification to be broadcast to the pool using the replication channels themselves, without the need for the operator to go to each HSM Console and update the list.
 From a Remote Console session, on any of the remaining nodes, the operator notifies this node about the node with the problem (informing it of the IP address) and from then on, the node that received the notification confirms that the IP informed cannot be accessed, and is responsible for transmitting the same notification to the remaining nodes.
 When each node receives the notification, it updates its list by removing the reported IP and informs the warning node of the result.
 From then on, the pool is rebuilt, now without the problem node, and without the need for downtime to reconfigure the Replication Domain.